alltrails/all-lunches/README.md

 ### Known limitations

 - When moving within the map, the location is hard coded to the all trails latitude and longitude headquarters.
 Ideally, we're updating the bounds of the map and when we search, we only search the bounds of the current map.

+- When icons are grouped together tightly, there's a noticeable delay in figuring out which icon the cursor is over so the restaurant you are updating might not update immediately when the icons are spread out more evenly.

 ### More time